 If your meal is still too wet here are some options:

-- dissolve 1 teaspoon of cornflour in 1 tbsp of water and stir through
+- dissolve 1 teaspoon of cornflour in 1 tablespoon of water and stir through

 - add red split lentils for the last ½ hour of cooking